If you are a student please see here for guidance on applying for regulatory approvals.

 Throughout the study

 Once an amendment receives approval from the HRA and REC where applicable, the document set should be updated to all participating sites.
 Please read carefully the HRA amendment approval letter and REC favourable opinion which will inform you of any additional steps you need to take.
-Sites are not required to confirm acceptance of an amendment, but if they do not wish to implement it, they should notify the study sponsor immediately.
+Sites are not required to confirm acceptance of an amendment, but if they do not wish to or cannot implement it, they should notify the study sponsor immediately.
 It may help the sponsor if the site confirms receipt of an amendment - otherwise this can be implemented after 35 days.

 After the study